2010 and 2011 VW Golf TDI FAQ, forum, and buying checklist

 Introduction

-This article shows the most up to date invoice pricing, available options, and other misc info specific to the 2010 and 2011 Golf TDI hatchback.
+This article shows the most up to date invoice pricing, available options, and other misc info specific to the 2010-14 VW Golf TDI hatchback.
 Because there are many other diesel VW models and trims available in Europe and Asia, this article is written with a focus on the North American market and the TDI.
 Canadian differences are noted.
-The Golf was revised for 2010.
-The 2010 Jetta TDI uses the mk5 (5th generation) body and the 2011 Jetta uses a mk6 body so it's in a separate link.
+The Golf was revised for 2010 and will be all new in Europe for 2013.
+The mk7 generation VW golf will arrive in North America as a 2015 model year in calendar year 2014.

 The basics

-The 2010-11 Golf TDI is the most luxurious, safest, and most powerful Golf TDI that VW has offered.
+The 2010-14 Golf TDI is the most luxurious, safest, and most powerful Golf TDI that VW has offered.
 It was chosen as World Car of the Year at the New York auto show 2009 and reliability of VW Golf TDI has improved.
 They are 50 state emissions legal and available in Canada.
 However, the added weight and features slightly decrease fuel economy compared to earlier TDI.
-Mileage is high 30s-high 40s depending on loading, driving style, and tires/wheels.
+You should expect average fuel economy to be high 30s-high 40 mpg depending on loading, driving style, and tires/wheels.
 Although the 2010 Golf TDI gets the all new mk6 body, the engine/transmission are shared with the Jetta TDI.
-The chassis, suspension, and most interior/exterior panels are new vs. the mk5 Golf/Rabbit.
-See 1000q: 2009-2010 mk5 Jetta vs. mk6 Golf updates for a detailed list of differences between the Golf and Jetta for 2010.
+The chassis, suspension, and most interior/exterior panels are improved vs. the mk5 Golf/Rabbit.
 One example are the new, quieter side view mirrors (shown below).
 In the past Jetta and Golf were almost identical except for different bumpers and a trunk.
-Starting with the 2010 Golf, the Golf no longer shares the same exact body with the Jetta (many parts are still interchangeable).
+Starting with the 2010 Golf, the Golf no longer shares the same body with the Jetta.

 Make sure to tell all drivers of your car to only put diesel in the fuel tank!
 If you accidentally put gasoline in it, immediately stop and tow it to a mechanic!

 The TDI costs about $4300 more than the 2.5L gas engine base Golf because of additional trim level features and the engine.
-The TDI also has a $1300-1700 income tax credit.
-If the car was purchased in CT and some places that had sales tax exemption for high mileage cars (see tax info below for qualifications), it could have saved about $1400 in sales tax.
-(The CT exemption has expired).
-This makes the TDI premium as low as $2000 vs. the 2.5L Golf.
+The TDI also had a $1300-1700 income tax credit.
+If the car was purchased in CT and other places that had sales tax exemption for high mileage cars, it could have saved about $1400 in sales tax.
+(The tax exemptions have since expired).
+This made the TDI premium as low as $2000 vs. the 2.5L Golf.
 The higher price also includes bluetooth, touchscreen 6cd changer radio, foglights, leather multifunction steering wheel, and more.
-Of note is that the 2010 Golf and Jetta TDI cost about the same.
-Other than the body style, the Golf gets the new mk6 chassis and sport suspension.
-The Jetta gets standard cold weather package and leatherette interior.
-The 2011 Jetta is greatly revised, see the links earlier for more info on the changes and differences on the 2011 Jetta TDI.
+TDI models have also held their resale value much better than identical gas models.

 The optional RNS 510 GPS navigation is no longer available on Golf.
 The new optional GPS is the RNS315.
-The difference on the RNS 315 GPS and RNS 310 are a 5" touchscreen instead of 6.5", half the resolution as the 510, no internal hard drive for storing music (you can use SD cards), and a CD player instead of CD/DVD.
-The biggest difference will be the price - at $590, it's much cheaper than the $1750 MSRP for the 510.
+The difference on the RNS 315 GPS and RNS 310 are a 5" touchscreen instead of 6.5", half the pixel resolution as the 510, no internal hard drive for storing music (you use SD cards), and a CD player instead of CD/DVD.
+The biggest difference will be the price - at $590 in 2010, it's much cheaper to equip than the $1750 MSRP for the 510.
 If you still wish to install the 510 you can buy it as a part and install it yourself.
 For detailed info on the RNS315, see 1000q: RNS 315 GPS system FAQ.
 For detailed info on the RNS 510, see 1000q: RNS 510 FAQ.
 As a final note, both the 315 and 510 touchscreens will display phone book, keypad for dialing, voice mail button, missed calls, etc., if you have high bluetooth.
-The 510 could also support HD radio but since the old 310 wasn't sold in the North America the 315 capability isn't known.

 2 door 6 speed manual: $22,810